Carl Gustaf Emil Mannerheim: Visit by Adolf Hitler

 During the visit, an engineer of the Finnish broadcasting company Yleisradio, Thor Damen, succeeded in recording the first eleven minutes of Hitler's and Mannerheim's private conversation.
 This had to be done secretly, as Hitler never allowed off-guard recordings.
 Damen was assigned to record the official birthday speeches and Mannerheim's response and therefore placed microphones in some of the railway cars.
 However, Mannerheim and his guests chose to go to a car that did not have a microphone in it.
 Damen acted quickly, pushing a microphone through one of the car windows onto a net shelf just above where Hitler and Mannerheim were sitting.
 After eleven minutes of Hitler's and Mannerheim's private conversation, Hitler's SS bodyguards spotted the cords coming out of the window and realized that the Finnish engineer was recording the conversation.
 They gestured to him to stop recording immediately, and he complied.
 The SS bodyguards demanded that the tape be destroyed, but Yleisradio was allowed to keep the reel after promising to keep it in a sealed container.
 It was given to Kustaa Vilkuna, head of the state censors' office, and in 1957 returned to Yleisradio.
 It was released to the public a few years later.
 It is the only known recording of Hitler speaking outside of a formal occasion.

 There is an unsubstantiated story that while conversing with Hitler, Mannerheim lit a cigar.
 Mannerheim expected that Hitler would ask Finland for more help against the Soviet Union, which Mannerheim was unwilling to give.
 When Mannerheim lit up, all in attendance gasped, for Hitler's aversion to smoking was well known.
 Nevertheless, Hitler continued the conversation calmly, with no comment.
 By this test, Mannerheim could judge if Hitler was speaking from a position of strength or weakness.
 He refused Hitler, knowing that Hitler was in a weak position, and could not dictate to him.

-Shortly thereafter, Mannerheim returned the visit, traveling to Hitler's headquarters in East Prussia.
+Shortly thereafter, Mannerheim returned the visit, travelling to Hitler's headquarters in East Prussia.